Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 > A predictable state container for JavaScript apps.

-Keep in mind that Application state and Redux is different from the Component state.
+Keep in mind that Application State and Redux are different from  Component State.
 While Components each can define and hold on to their own state.
 Application state in Redux is help outside of any component and can be passed into a component through props.

 In other words Redux holds state outside of components and components can register to receive updates when state changes and hooks that allow components to make changes to state.